rymera/rymera/README.md

 - 👋 Hi, I’m @mera
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in building amazing products!
 - 🌱 I’m currently learning HMTL, CSS, Java.
-I'm a noob chillllll
+I'm a noob chilllll
-- 💞️ I’m looking to learn about anything and everything about building amazing products!
 - 📫 How to reach me.. @meracc
 - ⚡ Fun fact: You miss 100% of the shots you don't take 😄